The Government have launched their Plan for Living with COVID-19 this 5 level Framework should be consulted when returning employees to work safely.

 - Incident management to include reporting and review

 - Plant and equipment (lifts, ventilation systems, standby generators)

 - Smoking areas

 - Welfare and facilities

 - Arrangements for conducting meetings and clinical engagements

-Plan new hazard arrangements required in Section 4 of Site Service Safety Statement for COVID-19.
+Plan new hazard arrangements required in Section 4 of Writing your Site or Service Safety Statement Guideline for COVID-19.